Dev-saket1/placement-management-system/README.md

 # placement-management-system
                       FOR ADMIN

-`YOU CAN LOGIN TO THE ADMIN PAGE USING FOLLOWING USER NAME AMD PASSWORD:= USER NAME- name
+`YOU CAN LOGIN TO THE ADMIN PAGE USING FOLLOWING USER NAME AMD PASSWORD

+USER NAME- name
 PASSWORD:- password